-If regular exercise and a sensible diet aren’t enough to get rid of stubborn fat deposits on your body, maybe it’s time to consider liposuction.
+If regular exercise and a sensible diet aren’t enough to get rid of stubborn fat deposits on your body, it may be time to consider liposuction.
 Michigan women and men turn to this procedure to contour and improve the appearance of their body, eliminating stubborn fat deposits that are often caused by genetic factors.
 Board-certified Plastic Surgeon Dr. Pramit Malhotra of Ann Arbor Plastic Surgery is a Michigan liposuction specialist who can help you safely achieve positive results.

 Selecting Your Michigan Liposuction Surgeon

 - Liposuction is actually three-dimensional body sculpting.
 It is easy to remove too much fat in one place and not enough in another.
-Many surgeons perform this procedure very quickly, which is why results vary greatly between surgeons.
+Outstanding results require the surgeon to take a lot of time sculpting often with different size cannulas to contour the area.
 Choose a surgeon that seems to have a keen aesthetic sense, which is often apparent as soon as you walk in the office or meet the surgeon.

-- A huge proportion of laser liposuction providers in Michigan and elsewhere are not plastic surgeons, or even surgeons.
-General practitioners can easily purchase the needed equipment and begin to perform procedures within 3 days of training.
-This seems unbelievable, but once physicians acquire their state license, they can perform any type of procedure they want in their clinic.
+- A large proportion of laser liposuction providers in Michigan and elsewhere are not plastic surgeons, or even surgeons.
+General practitioners can easily purchase the needed equipment and begin to perform procedures with little training.
+This seems unlikely, but once physicians acquire their state license, they can perform any type of procedure in their clinic.

 - Hospitals will only give privileges to perform liposuction in Michigan to physicians who have had proper training, so make sure you find a practitioner who has privileges to perform this procedure at a hospital.